 Say hi to my beautiful, buttery chocolate cake made from scratch.
 Just like my favourite Vanilla Pound Cake, this one boasts a soft and tight crumb that just about melts-in-your-mouth.

-While I’ll always love a light and fluffy cake, like my Chocolate Fudge Cake, this dense but moist cake makes me weak at the knees.
+While I’ll always love a light and fluffy cake, like my Chocolate Fudge Cake or a soft sponge like in my favourite Chocolate Cake Roll, this dense but moist cake makes me weak at the knees.

 Why you will love this cake

 - This cake is lovely and soft

 - It has a dense but moist crumb

 - It can be served as a simple snack cake or dressed with ganache for a fancy dessert